TianyuanCai/ml-notes/ml-notes/ml.md

 3. measure the CV prediction error for the k value at hand
 4. repeat steps 1-3 and choose the k for which the prediction error is the lowest

-#### Tuning \& Assessment
+#### Tuning & Assessment

 1. Partition the data in K1 groups.
 2. Remove the first group and train the data on the remaining K1 - 1 groups.
-3. Divide the training observations into K2 folds and use CV to find $\alpha$ that minimizes the error.
+3. Divide the training observations into K2 folds and use CV to find $alpha$ that minimizes the error.
-4. Using the subtree that corresponds to the chosen value of $\alpha$, predict the first of the K1 hold out samples.
+4. Using the subtree that corresponds to the chosen value of $alpha$, predict the first of the K1 hold out samples.
 5. Repeat steps 2-4 using the remaining K1 - 1 groups.

 ### Classification Performance Metrics